mercury0100/quantum/README.md

 This book began as graduate lecture notes and became something else: an argument that quantum mechanics is not a collection of weird facts imposed on us by experiment, but the inevitable destination of classical mechanics taken seriously enough.
 Starting from a mass on a spring, and following the logic wherever it goes, we arrive at the Dirac equation in seven steps.

-## The argument

-Two experimental inputs — Planck's quantisation and Born's rule — and everything else follows.
-A spring becomes a field.
-A field becomes a wave.
-A wave becomes a particle.
-A particle becomes a spinor.
-Spin and antimatter appear unrequested.

-This is not what a mathematician would consider rigorous.
-But we are physicists, and infinity, to us, is just a large number.

 ## Contents

 | Part | Topic |